 Real-world applications of ensemble learning

-Ensemble learning, which combines multiple models to enhance predictive performance, has been adopted by various organizations across different industries.
+nsemble learning, which combines multiple models to enhance predictive performance, have been adopted by various organizations across different industries.
 Here are some notable examples:

 1. Financial Sector:

 - Stock Price Prediction: Research has demonstrated the effectiveness of ensemble learning in forecasting stock prices for construction companies.
-By integratingusing models like Artificial Neural Networks (ANN), Gaussian Process Regression (GPR), and Classification and Regression Trees (CART), predictions have become more accurate, aiding investors in making informed decisions.
+By integrating models such as Artificial Neural Networks (ANN), Gaussian Process Regression (GPR), and Classification and Regression Trees (CART), predictions have become more accurate, helping investors make informed decisions.

 2. Healthcare: